nswerner/handmade/NOTES.md

             - PATCH: used to add any photos
             - PUT: used to set exactly how we want (i.e. exclude the deleted product picture)

-    24) Need to validate the presence of atleast one picture and render errors
+    24) Need to validate the presence of atleast one picture and render errors in Product Form

-    25) Add lorem ipsum or even better, static information, to product show page
+    25) -COMPLETE- Add lorem ipsum or even better, static information, to product show page

     26) Need to handle AJAX request error in form in the event that theres no photo